devbrainlab/devbrainlab.github.io/README.md

 * `npm run start` - Start the development server (at `http://localhost:8080/` by default), continually build the site, watching the source directories for changes.
 * `npm run build` - Build a deployable and minified site into `_site`
-* `npm run deploy` - Build a deployable and minified site, copies it into `/docs`, creates a git commit with the `/docs` folder stages, and pushes to github -- updating the served page.
 * `npm run install:R` - Install R dependencies for building `.Rmd` files (if ya upgrade or smth)

 ## Basic Configuration